Full Frame or Crop Sensor

-Full frame, crop sensor.
-Four words that seem to spark so much debate in the photography community!
-As photographers, we are artistic, but we also have a technical side to us – we love our gear, and we love talking about it.
+Full frame & crop sensor.
+These four words seem to spark a lot of debate within the photography community!
+As photographers, we are artistic, but most of us also have a technical side – we love our gear AND we love talking about it.

 There are two types of sensors: crop sensors, and full frame.
 They are exactly what they sound like: a full frame sensor will capture more of the scene in your field of view, while a crop sensor will capture less.

-The aspect ratio of a full frame camera is similar to the 35mm film that everyone used to shoot with not-so-long ago, approximately 36X24mm.
+- The aspect ratio of a full frame camera is similar to the 35mm film that everyone used to shoot with not-so-long ago, approximately 36X24mm.

-A crop sensor, though, will capture an image smaller than a full-frame sensor, essentially cropping the edges of the field of view.
+- A crop sensor, though, will capture an image smaller than a full-frame sensor, essentially cropping the edges of the field of view.

-The above image is an approximate representation of how a full frame camera, versus a crop sensor, would capture the same scene.
+The image below is an approximate representation of how a full frame camera, versus a crop sensor would capture the same scene.

 There are advantages to both full frame and crop sensor cameras.
-Here are just a few examples:
+Here are a few examples:

-Overall, higher image quality for printing.
+- Overall, a full frame camera will provide higher image quality for printing.

-If you are a landscape or architectural photographer, the wider angle of a full frame can be beneficial to you, as you will be able to capture more of the scene around you.
+- If you are a landscape or architectural photographer, the wider angle of a full frame can be beneficial to you, as you will be able to capture more of the scene around you.

 - If you are a hobbyist, but still want the advantages of a DSLR over a point-and-shoot, a crop sensor camera will probably be just right for you.
-Unless you are shooting in really low light, or making giant prints of your photos, you will be able to tell very little difference in image quality between a full frame and crop sensor camera, especially if you are uploading to the internet at a low resolution.
+Unless you are shooting in really low light, or making giant prints of your photos, you probably won't be able to tell much difference in image quality between a full frame and crop sensor camera, especially if you are uploading to the internet at a low resolution.

-Crop sensors are great for sports and street photography because of the crop factor.
+- Crop sensors are great for sports and street photography because of the crop factor.
 Consider the example image above on how a crop sensor zooms in tighter on the scene.
 This is a real advantage if you are photographing subjects that are far away from you.

-And, because of the crop factor, a telephoto lens on a crop sensor can give you a bit more “reach” than on a full frame.
+- And, because of the crop factor, a telephoto lens on a crop sensor can give you a bit more “reach” than on a full frame.
 For example, if you are using a 100mm lens on a crop sensor, it would work as a 160mm lens.

-- For Canon, the 5D Mark II & III are popular full frame cameras, with the 60D being a great crop sensor option.
+- For Canon, the 5D Mark II & III are very popular full frame cameras, with the 60D being a great crop sensor option.

 - Nikon also has a wide range of full and crop sensors, with the D600 being an affordable full-frame option.